Hypoallergenic Dogs and Cats in Schertz, TX: Is it a Myth, or Not?

 - Brush your pet daily (outside only), and have them groomed regularly to reduce shedding and dander.

-What is your experience with hypoallergenic pets?
+What is your experience with hypoallergenic dogs and cats?
 We’d love to find out.
 Post to our social media, or let us know the next time you’re in for your pet’s wellness exam.
 In the meantime, don’t hesitate to reach out to our staff with your questions or concerns about your pet.